 Although Alaska hasn’t authorized any official marijuana delivery licenses yet, a few marijuana delivery services operate in a gray area within the state.
-One delivery business, a non-profit, volunteer-run co-op that's based out of Anchorage, is called Absolutely Chronic Delivery Company (ACDC).
-They deliver to residents in Fairbanks, Anchorage, Eagle River, Palmer, and Wisilla.
 Alaska residents must pay for their delivery order, but it’s not referred to as a transaction.
 Instead, gifts of marijuana are exchanged for gifts of money that range anywhere from $40-50, plus an average $10 delivery fee.

 In Arizona, medical marijuana has been legal since 2010.
 The state’s medical marijuana initiative (Proposition 203) was approved by Arizona voters in November 2010, and since then it’s significantly evolved.
 Under the Arizona Medical Marijuana Act, medical marijuana consumers can get their medicine delivered to them without leaving home.
 To receive a medical marijuana delivery, though, you must be a state-registered medical marijuana consumer and/or registered caregiver.

 Under the same Arizona Act, all marijuana delivery services are either operated by or partnered with an Arizona state-licensed dispensary.
 Also, Arizona requires all dispensaries and their agents to register with the state.

 So far, there are multiple marijuana delivery services that Arizonans can take advantage of.
-If you live in Phoenix, Tucson, Flagstaff, Northern or Southern Arizona, you're in luck, because different marijuana delivery services travel to consumer residences within these regions.
+If you live in Phoenix, Tucson, Flagstaff, Northern or Southern Arizona, you’re in luck, because different marijuana delivery services travel to consumer residences within these regions.
 Some of the most popular marijuana delivery services in Phoenix include Supurb.
 But a quick search online will yield many options, no matter where you live in Arizona.